Erik1007/Alices-Restaurant/README.md

 ## Testing and Validation
 ********************

-This project was designed and releid upon the Red/Green/Refactor testing method for the development of many of the functions that are the hghlights of the site.
+This project was designed and relied upon the Red/Green/Refactor testing method for the development of many of the functions that are the highlights of the site.
 This method is derived in methodically using basic additions to code that build to a working function or app.

 The project also uses Pep8 for code validation to ensure that all code is error free/bug free and user friendly [screenshot]